 June 2 was the time that HM the King Jigme Singye Wangchuck crowed as the fourth king of Bhutan.
 Also, it doubles as the Social Forestry Day that school children plant trees around their schools

 Descending Day of Lord Buddha (19 Nov)

-The national public holiday in Bhutan on the twenty-second day of the ninth month on the Buddhist calendar to memorize Buddha’s mother (Queen Maya Devi) who passed away when Buddha was seven years old.
+The national public holiday in Bhutan on the twenty-second day of the ninth month on the Buddhist calendar is to memorize Buddha’s mother (Queen Maya Devi) who passed away when Buddha was seven years old.

 Birth Anniversary of Fourth King Jigme Singye Wangchuck/ Constitution Day (11 Dec)

 This day marks the birth anniversary of King Jigme Singye Wangchuck and is also known as Constitution Day.

 This day is held to mark the coronation of Sir Ugyen Wangchuck crowding as the first king of Bhutan.